 Regardless of the type of presentation you deliver, the seminar materials you provide in your sessions will say a lot about who you are and the work you do.
-Frequently keynote presentations provide little to no handouts, and I can't figure out why.
-Your materials add credibility to your message and help participants to follow your presentation.
+Often keynote presentations provide little to no handouts, and I can't figure out why.
+Your materials add credibility to your message and help participants follow your presentation.
 From a marketing standpoint, materials provide participants with a way to contact you.

 For keynote presentations, I do not recommend building a participant guide, but I do recommend a handout.
 Most people use Power-Point presentations during their delivery.
 My recommendation is to keep it simple.
 Provide the notes and tools available within the Power-Point program.
 There are two approaches that I like.
 The first is fairly simple and requires that you insert text below each slide you deliver.
-The audience sees the slide on the screen in front of them, but has a smaller slide in their handout, with the text you provide.
-They will look something like the one shown in Figure 1.1.
+Audience members see the slide on the screen in front of them but have a smaller slide in their handout, with the text you provide.
+They will look something like what is shown in Figure 1.1.